Housing

 Living in satisfactory housing conditions is one of the most important aspects of people’s lives.
 Housing is essential to meet basic needs, such as shelter, but it is not just a question of four walls and a roof.
 Housing should offer a place to sleep and rest where people feel safe and have privacy and personal space; somewhere they can raise a family.
 All of these elements help make a house a home.
 And of course there is the question whether people can afford adequate housing.

 Housing costs take up a large share of the household budget and represent the largest single expenditure for many individuals and families, by the time you add up elements such as rent, gas, electricity, water, furniture or repairs.

-In Ireland, households on average spend 18% of their gross adjusted disposable income on keeping a roof over their heads, below the OECD average of 21%.
+But in addition to housing costs it is also important to examine living conditions, such as the average number of rooms shared per person and whether households have access to basic facilities.
 The number of rooms in a dwelling, divided by the number of persons living there, indicates whether residents are living in crowded conditions.
-Overcrowded housing may have a negative impact on physical and mental health, relations with others and children’s development.
+Overcrowded housing may have a negative impact on physical and mental health, relations with others and children's development.
 In addition, dense living conditions are often a sign of inadequate water and sewage supply.
-In Ireland, the average home contains 2.1 rooms per person, more than the OECD average of 1.6 rooms per person.
-In terms of basic facilities, 99.8% of people in Ireland live in dwellings with private access to an indoor flushing toilet, more than the OECD average of 97.8%.
+In Iceland, the average home contains 1.6 rooms per person, slightly less than the OECD average of 1.7 rooms per person.
+In terms of basic facilities, 100% of dwellings sampled in Iceland contain private access to an indoor flushing toilet, compared with an OECD average of 97%.

 Indicators